Ab2207/Python-Projects/README.md

 # Python-Projects
-This repo contains Python programming using PyCharm to help improve my problem solving skills.
+This repo contains Python programming using PyCharm and Jupyter Notebook to help improve my problem solving skills and other programming aspects.
-Additionally, simple and small projects with Python.